Coronavirus-denying Russian monk detained by police

 MOSCOW (AP) - Russian riot police stormed into a monastery Tuesday to detain a rebel monk who has castigated the Kremlin and the Russian Orthodox Church leadership and denied the existence of the coronavirus.

-In the overnight showdown, police clashed with supporters of Father Sergiy at the Sredneuralsk monastery outside Yekaterinburg in the Ural Mountains.
+In the overnight showdown, police clashed with the priest’s supporters at the Sredneuralsk monastery outside Yekaterinburg in the Ural Mountains.

-The monk was quickly flown to Moscow, where a court was to approve his arrest.
-Authorities charged him with inciting suicidal action through his sermons in which he urged believers to “die for Russia.”
+The monk, Father Sergiy, was quickly flown to Moscow, where a court was to approve his arrest.
+Authorities charged him with inciting suicidal actions through sermons in which he urged believers to “die for Russia.”
+He denied the accusations.

 When the virus arrived in Russia early this year, the 65-year-old monk denied its existence and denounced government efforts to stem the pandemic as “Satan’s electronic camp.”
 He has described the vaccines being developed against COVID-19 as part of a global plot to control the masses via chips.